 At this time of year, I am a keen advocate of watering my plants from below using watering plates, as you can see in the photo below.
 Yes, it does take more work but I have found it has helped prevent that layer of mildew that can appear as a ‘film’ across compost from the excess moisture and cooler temperatures.
 This can also create a breeding ground for fungus gnats (fruit flies) which is best avoided!

 The way I water over winter for most of my plants is as follows: For my larger plants, I remove them from their cache pots onto a plate.
-Using chopsticks, I aerate the soil and place the watering can nozzle into the holes I have created, and pour through until water comes out onto the drip tray.
+I place the watering can nozzle close to the surface of the potting mix and pour through until water comes out onto the drip tray.
 I then fill the tray with tepid water and allow the plants to sit like this for 20-30 minutes.
 Tepid water is extremely important here, as well as improving absorption, it stops the roots going into shock.
 Some plants also get straw coloured patches on their leaves if water temperatures are too cold.
 If the water is absorbed quickly, I add some more and wait 10 more minutes.
 Shake off then return to cache pot.
 Never water directly into the cache pot and don’t let the plant sit in water… this can lead to root rot.
-For my smaller pots and succulents when aeration is too awkward, I sit groups of smaller pots in trays of water, as detailed above.
+For my smaller pots and succulents, I sit groups of smaller pots in trays of water, as detailed above.
+Before winter sets in, I will sometimes repot some of my plants that struggle over winter in a light and well draining potting mix, or switch some into terracotta to help the soil dry out more quickly.

 It’s no secret that plants don’t like central heating, which at this time of year is pretty hard to avoid.
 So there are a few ways you can help, if you have the option of using a humidifier then your plants will definitely thank you for it!
 They have become a lot more affordable in recent years, but it’s worth noting that they aren’t suitable for all homes.
 With humidity averaging in my apartment around 50-60% in winter, and 60-70% in Summer, this is not a major issue for me.
 You should be mindful about the age of your property, if damp is an issue and subsequently anything that could suffer adversely from increased moisture.
 I collect vintage furniture and getting mildew on the wood (especially teak) is an issue if the air is too damp.